Development Plan Examinations

-Part III of the Planning (Northern Ireland) Order 1991 provides for the making, alteration, repeal or replacement of development plans by the Department of the Environment.
-There is provision for publicity and objections.
-Article 7 states that the Department may cause an independent examination to be carried out by the Planning Appeals Commission for the purpose of considering such objections.
-Anyone who makes objections is entitled, on request, to be given an opportunity to appear before and be heard by the Commission.
+Part 2 of the Planning Act (Northern Ireland) 2011 requires councils to prepare local development plans for their Districts.
+Section 10 of the Act requires the Council to submit its development plan to the Department for independent examination and the Department may appoint the Planning Appeals Commission to conduct the examination.
+Anyone who makes representations seeking to change a development plan document is entitled, on request, to be given an opportunity to appear before and be heard by the Commission.

-What is the Commission’s role in relation to development plans?
+The Commission’s role in relation to development plans -

 Procedures for Development Plan Examinations